Alpha Omicron Chapter

 In order to be eligible for nomination, undergraduate students must be in their second year or higher, must have completed at least one semester of a 3000-level or higher course in French, and have a current minimum GPA of 3.0 in French and 3.0 overall.
 The eligibility requirements for graduate students are completion of 2 graduate courses in French (either here at UVA or in a program in which you were formerly enrolled), and minimum 3.5 GPA in graduate coursework.
 National dues for a lifetime membership are also required.
 We encourage you to opt for the $40.00 premium membership, for which students receive the Pi Delta Phi pin, certificate, and one set of graduation honor cords in blue, white and red.

 Once inducted, members of Pi Delta Phi are eligible to apply for several generous scholarships for summer study in France and Québec.
-Complete scholarship information eligibility requirements and an application are available on the national website (www.pideltaphi.org).
+Complete scholarship information eligibility requirements see the link to the application at the end of this page.
 Members may join the free national Facebook® fan page and Linkedin® group.

 If you are eligible: